237.2 Title Sheet

 237.2.5 Title Block

-The title block is filled out by the district, with the exception of the project number.
-Design adds this number when necessary.
+The title block is filled out by the district, with the exception of the contract ID and project number.
+Central Office Design will provide these numbers when necessary.
+The information in the title block will be same on all the sheets in the job number.

 237.2.6 Index of Sheets

-A complete index of the sheets in the plans is shown on the title sheet.
-Design adds the number of sheets for bridge plans and the standard plans index.
-This index is completed in CADD.
+A complete index of the sheets in the plans is shown on the title sheet and should be included on the first title page.
+District Design adds the number of sheets for bridge plans.

 237.2.7 Length of Project